abasu41/GetAndCleanDataProject/README.md

 Please refer to CodeBook.md for details on the obseravation column names

-The following steps are taken to generate the tidy dataset
+The following steps are taken to generate the tidy dataset:

 a.
 Read the test dataset into a data table

 b.
-Read the train dataset into a data table
+Read the training dataset into a data table

-d.
+c.
 Add the Subject Ids for both the training and test sets and append to the dataset using cbind

-e.
+d.
 Read the Activity Ids for both the sets and append to the dataset using cbind

-f.
+e.
 Combine the two sets into one set using rbind

-g.
+f.
 Convert the activity codes to activity descriptions e.g. 1=WALKING, 2=WALKING_UPSTAIRS, etc.

-h.
+g.
 Extract out all the columns that have the word "mean" or "std" in them and store in a new data frame

-i. for each subject AND each activity, select a subset of the data
+h. for each subject AND each activity, select a subset of the data

-j.
+i.
 Compute the mean of these subsets and append to a new dataframe using rbind

-k.
+j.
 Print out the tidy dataset to a file